Russell W. Meyer Jr.

-Russell W. Meyer Jr. (born July 19, 1932 in Davenport, Iowa, United States) is the chairman emeritus and former chief executive officer (CEO) of the Cessna Aircraft Company.
-He was awarded the Wright Brothers Memorial Trophy, the Collier Trophy on two separate occasions (once jointly with Cessna), and the Meritorious Service Award from the National Business Aircraft Association (NBAA).
-In 2009, he became inducted into the National Aviation Hall of Fame.
+Meyer was awarded the Wright Brothers Memorial Trophy, and the Collier Trophy on two separate occasions (once jointly with Cessna), and the Meritorious Service Award from the National Business Aircraft Association (NBAA), and top awards from other national aviation organizations, the U.S. Chamber of Commerce and various other organizations, media and institutions.
+In 2009, he was enshrined in the National Aviation Hall of Fame.

-Biography
+Life and career

 Early life and education

-Meyer graduated from Yale University with a B.A. degree in 1954 and was awarded a Doctor of Law degree from Harvard Law School in 1961.
+Meyer was born in Davenport, Iowa, on July 19, 1932.
+He graduated from Yale University with a B.A. degree in 1954, and was awarded a Doctor of Law degree from Harvard Law School in 1961.

 Jet pilot and attorney

-He was a jet pilot in the U.S. Air Force from 1955-1958 and served with the Marine Corps Reserves from 1958–1961.
+Meyer was a jet pilot in the U.S. Air Force from 1955 to 1958 and served with the Marine Corps Reserves from 1958 to 1961.

 Between 1961 and 1966, Meyer was an attorney with Arter & Hadden in Cleveland, Ohio.